 - 'to the synagogues in Damascus'-Saul is no longer content to persecute the followers of Jesus in Jerusalem.
 He asks for permission to follow the people who had dispersed to neighboring regions. - 'Why are you persecuting me?'-Rather than striking Saul dead or commanding him to stop, Jesus asks a question.
 And it's a great one.
 Why exactly is Saul so passionately and violently angry against Jesus' followers?
-It is significant to note that Jesus considers attacks against his people as a personal attack - against him.
+It is significant to note that Jesus considers attacks against his people as a personal attack against him.
 Saul here encounters the startling truth of Gamaliel's warning: 'You may even find yourselves fighting against God.'
 Saul has been fighting against God, and now God fights back.
 Ironically, Saul is a pupil of Gamaliel; Gamaliel's own student most vigorously ignores his advice and discovers the truth of his warning. - 'he found that he was blind'-Saul's spiritual blindness, his inability to recognize Jesus as the Messiah, is now matched by physical blindness.
-Both the physical and the spiritual blindness fall away when Saul is able to hear the message of Jesus from one of the people he has been so violently trying to prevent from speaking. - 'But Lord'-Ananias seems to wonder whether the Lord knows exactly who this Paul is.
-Ananias may very well have moved to Damascus to avoid Paul's persecution, and now the Lord is asking him to seek him out voluntarily-and to heal him!
-Ananias may be worried for himself or surprised by the lengths of God's mercy.
-But either way, he wants to make sure that God is sure this is what he wants to do.
-To his great credit, after this small initial protest, Ananias listens to God and obeys what he says. - 'Saul is my chosen instrument'-God has great plans even for Saul, this great persecutor of the believers.
+Both the physical and the spiritual blindness fall away when Saul is able to hear the message of Jesus from one of the people he has been so violently trying to prevent from speaking. - 'But Lord'-Ananias seems to wonder whether God knows exactly who this Paul is.

+Ananias may very well have moved to Damascus to avoid Paul's persecution, and now for himself or surprised by the lengths of God's mercy.
+But either way, he wants to make sure that God is sure this is the thing to do.
+To his great credit, after this small initial protest, Ananias listens to God and obeys what God says. - 'Saul is my chosen instrument'-God has big plans even for Saul, this great persecutor of the believers.
 Peter said to the crowd at Pentecost, who had taken part in killing Jesus, 'The promise is for you.'
 And the same applies to Saul.
 The promise of the Holy Spirit is for him.
-In fact, God has prepared a very special role for him in his plans. - 'I will show him how much he must suffer for me'-Saul will experience the same sort of suffering that he inflicted on others.
+In fact, God has prepared a very special role for him. - 'I will show him how much he must suffer for me'-Saul will experience the same sort of suffering that he inflicted on others.